ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 {: #resizingstepsAPI}
 {: api}

-You can increase your storage capacity by using an API call to the SOAP web service.
-The following sample API calls can be called from the scripting language of your choice.
+You can adjust the IOPS by making an API call to the SOAP web service.
+The following sample API requests can be made from the scripting language of your choice.

 For more information about the SLAPI, see the [SLDN](http://sldn.softlayer.com/reference/softlayerapi){: external}.
 {: tip}

-* Increase capacity on a Performance storage volume.
+* The following example shows how to increase capacity on a Performance storage volume. `XXXXXXXX` is the ID of the volume that you want to increase to `2007` GBs. `189433`, `190233`, and `190293` are IDs of pricing information that is associated with the capacity and IOPS value of this volume.

    ```sh
    <?xml version="1.0" encoding="UTF-8"?>